suraj95/Codeforces/README.md

 ![alt text](./images/data_structures.png)

 Practicing implementing the data structures and algorithm (on paper, and then on a computer) is also a great exercise.
 It will help you learn how the internals of the data structures work, which is important for many interviews.
+For instance, Stacks are often used to parse and evaluate various forms of expression statements, for instance, in reverse polish Notation.
+Stacks are also used to provide backtracking features, like back button in your browser.
+Queues are good for order processing because it ensures that orders for a product are fulfilled in the order in that they were received by the system.
+Queues are also used in message processing, to make sure messages are sent in the order they are written.